 - (1) General Requirements.
-Any motion for default judgment shall be served on every party that has appeared in the action and be supported by an affidavit stating that each party against which judgment is sought is not an infant, an incompetent person, or in the military service of the United States as defined in the Servicemembers Civil Relief Act of 2003, as amended. - (2) By the Clerk.
+Any motion for default judgment shall be served on every party who has appeared in the action and be supported by an affidavit stating that each party against which judgment is sought is not an infant, an incompetent person, or in the military service of the United States as defined in the Servicemembers Civil Relief Act of 2003, as amended. - (2) By the Clerk.
 A motion seeking default judgment pursuant to Fed.
 R. Civ.
 P. 55(b)(1) shall be accompanied by a proposed order and the supporting affidavit.
-If a party files a motion for default judgment prior to entry of default, the moving party must also serve the party against which default is sought pursuant to subsection (a) of this rule.
-The supporting affidavit shall show: - (A) the party against which judgment is sought has not appeared in the action; - (B) the principal amount due, giving credit for any payments and showing the amounts and dates of payment; - (C) the information enabling the principal amount due to be calculated as a sum certain, if it is not already a sum certain; - (D) the information enabling the computation of the interest to the date of judgment;
+If a party files a motion for default judgment prior to entry of default, the movant must also serve the party against which default is sought pursuant to subsection (a) of this rule.
+The supporting affidavit shall show: - (A) the facts that establish a failure to answer or otherwise defend by the party against which judgment is sought; - (B) the principal amount due, giving credit for any payments and showing the amounts and dates of payment; - (C) the information enabling the principal amount due to be calculated as a sum certain, if it is not already a sum certain;

-- (E) the proposed post-judgment interest rate and the reasons for using it if the moving party claims that a post-judgment interest rate other than that provided by 28 U.S.C. § 1961 applies; and - (F) the amount of any costs claimed.
+- (D) the information needed for the computation of the interest to the date of judgment; - (E) the proposed post-judgment interest rate and the reasons for using it if the movant claims that a post-judgment interest rate other than that provided by 28 U.S.C. § 1961 applies; and - (F) the amount of any costs claimed.

-Additionally, if a claim is based on a contract, the moving party shall cite the relevant contract provisions in the motion for default judgment or supporting memorandum, if any, and file a copy of the contract as an attachment to the motion for default judgment.
+Additionally, if the claim is based on a contract, the movant shall cite the relevant contract provisions in the motion for default judgment or supporting memorandum, if any, and file a copy of the contract as an attachment to the motion for default judgment.
 The clerk may submit any motion for default judgment to the presiding judge for review.

 (3) By the Court.
 A motion seeking default judgment pursuant to Fed.
 R. Civ.
-B. 55(b)(2) shall include the docket entry number of the clerk's entry of default.
+P. 55(b)(2) shall include the docket entry number of the clerk's entry of default.